Eurosmart2004/blog-vuejs/README.md

 The project also includes additional features like:

+- JWT token: Implements JSON Web Tokens for secure authentication.
+- Forgot password: Includes a feature to send an email to users who have forgotten their password.
+- Update profile
 - Filter search: Allows users to search for blogs based on specific criteria.
-- JWT token: Implements JSON Web Tokens for secure authentication.
-- Forgot password: Includes a feature to send an email to users who have forgotten their password
-- For each blog, only authenticated users can react (like, love, sad, ...) and comment
+- For each blog, only authenticated users can react (like, love, sad, ...) and comment.

 ## Getting Started